pratikkumar008/HacktoberFest-2022-Web-Development/README.md

 <h2>📌Repository</h2>

-This repository contains all the projects realed to web development.
+This repository contains all the projects realed to web development. <br>
 **This repo is aimed at people who are new to Open-Source, earn and learn from that experience.**
 **Languages** : HTML, CSS, JavaScript